aws-samples/amazon-dynamodb-labs/content/design-patterns/ex8streams/Step2.en.md

 }
 ```

-- The Lambda function can put and delete items only in the `logfile_replica` table.
+- The Lambda function can put and delete items in any DynamoDB table.
 ```json
 {
     "Action": [